interserver/mailbaby-api-samples/openapi-client/go/README.md

-# Go API client for openapi
+# Go API client for mailbaby

 **Send emails fast and with confidence through our easy to use [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API interface.**